 Transfer to Bedoin (Mont-Ventoux)

-Morning transfer to Bedoin will take about 4hours.
+Morning transfer to Bedoin will take about 4 hours.
 Afternoon free or optional light ride.

 Col du Mont Ventoux 44 km - altitude 1650m

-Cycle the Mont-Ventoux and expect a hard day in the saddle; if you like climbing, this will be your day where you will face the huge beast "The Mont-Ventoux".
+Cycle the Mont-Ventoux and expect a hard day in the saddle; if you like climbing, this will be your day when you will face the huge beast "The Mont-Ventoux".
 Today’s ride starts again in Bédoin in front of your hotel.
 Here begins the challenge!
 The most famous ascent to the Mont-Ventoux.
 After breakfast, you‘ll climb this big challenger with its top at 1912 meters (6273 feet).
 You will follow the cycle path of all the greatest riders in the Tour de France.....come on you can do it!
 After the 22 km climb, you'll reach the summit of “Mont-Ventoux”.
 Relax on top and prepare yourself for a very spectacular descent to the villages of Malaucène.
 From here it's only 12 km back to Bédoin.

 Departure day…..Time to say goodbye, a good flight back home, or a pleasant stay in France.
 Transfers will be made by the tour guide to Marseille airport.